True stories offer a unique perspective on compliance which can benefit senior management in all departments, not only those in compliance and HR.

 These real-life narrative tales allow for the easy digestion of key compliance topics and related issues.
 This list of books is made up of biographies and autobiographies based on true stories in some form and showcasing compliance in reality.

-We have collated the best compliance movies if you are looking for more visual entertainment with a compliance theme.
+We have also collated the best compliance movies if you are looking for more visual entertainment with a compliance theme.

 Top 10 real-life compliance books